mfenner/pandoc-jats/examples/example1.md

   type: open-access
   link: http://creativecommons.org/licenses/by/3.0/
 ---
-*Article-level metrics (ALMs) provide a wide range of metrics about the uptake of an individual journal article by the scientific community after publication.
-They include citations, usage statistics, discussions in online comments and social media, social bookmarking, and recommendations.
-In this essay, we describe why article-level metrics are an important extension of traditional citation-based journal metrics and provide a number of example from ALM data collected for PLOS Biology.*

-> This is an open-access article distributed under the terms of the Creative Commons Attribution License, authored by me and [originally published Oct 22, 2013 in PLOS Biology](http://dx.doi.org/10.1371/journal.pbio.1001687).

 The scientific impact of a particular piece of research is reflected in how this work is taken up by the scientific community.
 The first systematic approach that was used to assess impact, based on the